C2SM/c2sm.github.io/docs/models/icon/large_use_cases.md

 Check in the LOG file if all tests passed.

 #### Test on GPU
 If all tests are validating on CPU, the next step is to test on GPU.
-First, compile icon-nwp on GPU.
-Then create the check file and run the mpi and nproma test locally as above.
+Follow the same steps as for CPU and run nproma and mpi test.
 If those tests also validate on GPU, you can continue with the tolerance test to ensure that running on GPU gives basically the same results as running on CPU.
 Therefore, please follow the instructions in [Validating with probtest without buildbot references (Generating tolerances for non standard tests) :material-open-in-new:](https://gitlab.dkrz.de/icon/wiki/-/wikis/GPU-development/Validating-with-probtest-without-buildbot-references-(Generating-tolerances-for-non-standard-tests){:target="_blank"}).
+If also the probtest validates, you can change the `checksuite_modes` to `'t'` and everything is set for activating the test in a CI pipeline.

 ### 1.3 Activate Test in a CI Pipeline